thompsonsed/necsim/README.md

 necsim includes functionality for applying varying speciation rates after simulations are complete.
 This enables the main simulation to be run with the *minimum* speciation rate required and afterwards analysis can be completed using different speciation rates.

-The recommended method of usage is through the pycoalescence package, using a python interface for installation, simulation setup and running.
+The recommended method of usage is through the pycoalescence package, using a Python interface for installation, simulation setup and running.
 See [here](http://pycoalescence.readthedocs.io/) for more details.

 You are free to modify and distribute the code as per the license specified in **LICENCE.txt** to suit any additional neutral simulation requirements (or any other purpose).